- 1 Proposals to drill in national parks

 - Tim Webb, ‘Selfish and unpatriotic’: Geoff Davies takes on rich Nimbies of the South Downs, The Times, February 15 2014

-- Report by Director of Planning Local Authority South Downs National Park Authority (West Sussex), dated accessed 3 September 2013
+- Celtique's application was reviewed by the planning committee on 11 September.
+Report by Director of Planning Local Authority South Downs National Park Authority (West Sussex), dated accessed 3 September 2013

 - Energy company appeals planning refusal for exploration well in South East of England, 15 October 2015